• Skip to primary navigation

 Image taken from Snackable Science

-The cream is basically fat droplets mixed in water.
-When you shake the cream in the jar the fat droplets stick together to form butter and a milky liquid called buttermilk.
+Cream is basically fat droplets mixed in water.
+When you shake the cream in the jar, the fat droplets stick together to form butter and a milky liquid called buttermilk.

 Glass jar and a carton of double cream for a making butter science activity